mrparkers/terraform-provider-keycloak/docs/resources/realm_user_profile.md

 - Quarkus distribution: `--features=preview` or `--features=declarative-user-profile`

 The realm linked to the `keycloak_realm_user_profile` resource must have the user profile feature enabled.
-It can be done via the administration UI, or using the `user_profile_enabled` argument of the `keycloak_realm` resource.
+It can be done via the administration UI, or by setting the `userProfileEnabled` realm attribute to `true`.

 ## Example Usage